Paris Jackson Signs To IMG Models– Would Her Father, Michael, Have Approved?

 He then says that if his child still wanted a showbiz career after the explanation of the dark side of it, he would give him his blessing and say, “Go and do it better than I did.”

-While we don’t know for sure what Michael would have thought of Paris’ modelling career, we can be sure he’d be over the moon with how happy and healthy she’s been looking of late.
+While we don’t know for sure what Michael would have thought of Paris’ modeling career, we can be sure he’d be over the moon with how happy and healthy she’s been looking of late.

-Paris, who has survived a suicide attempt, sexual assault and a bout with addiction, looks like she’s thriving now as she enters adulthood.
+Paris, who has survived a suicide attempt, sexual assault, and a bout with addiction, looks like she’s thriving now as she enters adulthood.

 “I was crazy.
 I was actually crazy.
 I was going through a lot of, like, teen angst.
 And I was also dealing with my depression and my anxiety without any help,” she told Rolling Stone magazine of the addiction that plagued her during her teenage years.

-Despite the moves she’s been making in her career– the new modelling contract and upcoming role in Lee Daniels’ Star— Paris confessed that she still lives with the grief of her father’s passing every day.
+Despite the moves she’s been making in her career– the new modeling contract and an upcoming role in Lee Daniels’ Star— Paris confessed that she still lives with the grief of her father’s passing every day.

 “They always say, ‘Time heals,'” she said in the interview.
 “But it really doesn’t.
 You just get used to it.
 I live life with the mentality of ‘OK, I lost the only thing that has ever been important to me.’
 So going forward, anything bad that happens can’t be nearly as bad as what happened before.
 So I can handle it.”